Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Preliminaries

 In this study, we utilize the same notations as in \cite{cichocki2016tensor}.
 Thus, we use an underlined bold capital letter, a bold capital letter, and a bold lowercase letter to represent a tensor, a matrix, and a vector. $\|.\|$ represents the Frobenius norm of matrices or tensors.
 The spectral norm of matrices and the Euclidean norm of vectors are represented by the notation $\|.\|_2$. $\mathbb{E}$ represents the mathematical expectation.
 The following definitions are now provided, which are necessary for our presentation.

 A tensor can be unfolded or metricized along its different modes.
-For a given tensor $\cX\in\mathbb{R}^{I_1\times I_2\times \cdots\times I_N}$, the $n$-mode unfolding is denoted by $\X_{(n)}\in\mathbb{R}^{I_n\times I_1\ldots i_{n-1}I_{n+1}\ldots I_N}$ and is obtained by stacking the $n$-mode fibers\footnote{This means we fix all modes except mode $n$.} In MATLAB, this can be computed through reshaping and permutation as follows
+For a given tensor $\cX\in\mathbb{R}^{I_1\times I_2\times \cdots\times I_N}$, the $n$-mode unfolding is denoted by $\X_{(n)}\in\mathbb{R}^{I_n\times I_1\ldots i_{n-1}I_{n+1}\ldots I_N}$ and is obtained by stacking the $n$-mode fibers\footnote{This means we fix all modes except mode $n$.} In MATLAB, this can be computed through reshaping and permutation as follows:

 A matrix is transformed into a vector via a so-called vectorization operation.
-The vectorization of a matrix is performed by stacking the columns of a matrix one by one.
+The vectorization of a matrix is performed by stacking its columns one by one.
 The vectorization operation for tensors is the process of reordering the elements of a tensor to a vector.
 The notation ``vec'' denotes the vectorization operation of matrices and tensors.
 The vectorization process of a tensor $\cX$ can be computed based on the matrix vectorization via ${\rm vec}(\cX)={\rm vec}(\X_{(1)})$.

 The Kronecker product is denoted by the symbol $\otimes$, and is defined as